macarons0t/project-rs-anime/README.md

 The Minimum Viable Product (MVP) is an interactive Streamlit web application.
 It allows users to input a user ID and view personalized anime recommendations.

-The MVP showcases:
-- Collaborative filtering (user-based or item-based)
-- Content-based filtering (based on genres, type, etc.)
-- Neural collaborative filtering (hybrid)

 The app visually compares different strategies, helping users understand their behaviour and performance.

 ## Project Folder Structure
 ```
 project-rs-anime/
 ├── app/            # Streamlit files (.py)
-├── data/           # All CSV datasets
+├── data/           # Data could not be loaded because of the size
-├── notebooks/      # All EDA and model notebooks (.ipynb)
+├── Different Recommender System Python notebooks/ # Trials conducted for different recommender systems(User, Content, Neural-Collaborative)
 ├── README.md       # Required project overview
 └── requirements.txt # Required to show dependencies